yogeshvk1209/Smart-Farm-Hub-Project/src-hub/README.md

 3.  **Connect:** Wakes Modem and ensures IPv6 Context is active.
 4.  **Upload:** Sends HTTPS GET request to Cloud Run:
     `https://[cloud-run-url]/?device_id=spoke_1&raw=607&pct=69`

+## ⚙️ Configuration
+Before compiling, you must configure your backend URL:
+1. Go to `src/`.
+2. Rename `secrets_example.h` to `secrets.h`.
+3. Replace the placeholder URL with your deployed Google Cloud Run endpoint.

+## 🛠 Debugging & Troubleshooting
+For a comprehensive guide on AT commands and debugging the **Quectel EC200U** modem (especially on the Jio network), please refer to the [Modem Debugging Guide](Debug.md).